DARADIA:The Pain Clinic

 3. Pattern of migraine attacks are predictable, such as menstrual migraines

-Interventional Pain Management: Injections of Botulinum Toxin in the scalp prevent migraine attack for prolonged period.
+Injections of Botulinum Toxin in the scalp prevent migraine attacks for a prolonged period.

-II.
-Avoidance of triggers: Researchers have found that trigger factors often provoke migraine attacks.
-Studies have shown that avoiding these trigger factors could reduce the frequency of migraine attacks by half.
+Researchers have found that trigger factors often provoke migraine attacks.
+Studies have shown that avoiding these trigger factors are helpfull.
+This can reduce the frequency of migraine attacks by half.
 They are as follows:

 Foods Aged cheese, Alcohol, MSG, Chocolate, Caffeine, Hot dogs, Bacon, Luncheon meats, Avocado, Fermented or pickled foods, Yeast or protein extracts, Onions Nuts, Aspartame.